oar-team/batsim/doc/proto_description.md

 ``"storage_mapping": { "pfs": 2 }``.
 If no mapping is provided, Batsim will guess
 the storage mapping only if one storage resource is provided on the platform.

-Another optional field is ``additional_io_job`` that permits to the decision process to add a job, that represents the IO traffic, dynamically at execution time.
+Another optional field is ``additional_io_job`` that permits the scheduler to add a job, that represents the IO traffic, dynamically at execution time.
 This dynamicity is necessary when the IO traffic depends on the job allocation.
 It only works for MSG based job profile types for the additional IO job and the job itself.
 The given IO job will be merged to the actual job before